 Italy to ramp up spending on coronavirus as death toll soars to 827

-Italy will ramp up spending to soften the blow from coronavirus and could restrict movement further to slow its spread, Prime Minister Giuseppe Conte said on Wednesday, as the death toll jumped 31% in 24 hours to 827.
+Italy will ramp up spending to soften the blow from coronavirus and could restrict movement further to slow its spread, Prime Minister Giuseppe Conte said on Wednesday, as the death toll jumped by 196 in 24 hours to 827.

-Confirmed cases rose 23% to 12,462, confirming Italy as the second worst-affected country in the world after China.
+It was the highest daily increase in absolute terms registered anywhere in the world since the virus emerged in China at the end of last year.
+Confirmed cases across Italy rose to 12,462 from a previous 10,149.
 Acknowledging the escalating emergency, Conte told reporters the government would allocate 25 billion euros ($28.3 billion) to help mitigate the impact on the fragile economy.
 Only a week ago, he estimated it would need just 7.5 billion euros.

 After an initial lockdown in the north failed to prevent the spread, the government on Monday banned all non-essential travel and public gatherings throughout Italy until April 3, halted all sports events and extended a shutdown of schools.
 The measures did not go as far as stopping trains and public transport, as China did in the coronavirus epicentre of Wuhan, but regional chiefs in the north of Italy urged the government to follow the Chinese lead and block most day-to-day activities.